Malnutrition and infection impede the physical and mental growth and development of millions of children.

 Older children can learn how to prepare for, cook and serve meals to younger siblings.
 Children can spread awareness about of breastfeeding and its benefits to babies.
 They can learn about a balanced diet, the importance of sharing food fairly and help to monitor the diet of young children.

-Use the tabs 1-10 above to read our Top Ten Messages on Nutrition for children to learn and share.
+Use the message tabs on the left to read our Top Ten Messages on Nutrition for children to learn and share.
 Scroll down to see ideas on what children can do to understand, find out more, take action and reflect on this topic.

 MAKE our own Nutrition Messages using our own words in our own language!

 LEARN these messages so we never forget them!